Home Insurance Rates in 2026: What to Expect and How to Save

 The AM Best Upgrade and What Market Stabilization Means for You

-In December 2025, AM Best — the industry's leading financial rating agency — revised its outlook for the US homeowners insurance market from "Negative" to "Stable."
+On December 1, 2025, AM Best (the industry's leading financial rating agency) revised its outlook for the U.S. homeowners insurance market.
+AM Best's outlook for the US homeowners segment has been revised to Stable from Negative, now in line with the US personal lines outlook.
 This is a meaningful signal, but it doesn't mean your premium is about to drop.

 What the "Stable" Upgrade Actually Means